 Dr Narmin Siddique

-Our current nursing team comprises an Advanced Nurse Practitioner, a Clinical Nurse Manager, nine practice nurses and seven healthcare assistants.
+Our current nursing team comprises an Advanced Nurse Practitioner, a Clinical Nurse Manager, ten practice nurses and eight healthcare assistants.
 Our nurses, working within the practice, are undertaking an ever wider range of roles, with our experienced nurses assuming more of the traditional workload of GPs.

 Dependent on their individual training, our nurses can assess, screen and treat people of all ages, including babies, children and adults for minor illness, in addition to providing traditional aspects of nursing care such as wound care, immunisations, cervical cytology sampling and holding clinics for patients with long-term conditions such as asthma, heart disease and diabetes.